Note: This article has been updated for 2023. Disclaimer: We are not tax professionals. Please consult with your

 QBID Can Save Agents Money at Tax Time

-Another recent change is the introduction of the Qualified Business Income Deduction, or QBID for short (read the full explanation at irs.gov).
+Another change in recent years is the introduction of the Qualified Business Income Deduction, or QBID for short (read the full explanation at irs.gov).

 In sum, if you report your income as a sole proprietorship (which many independent agents do), you might be entitled to a deduction of up to 20% of qualified business income.